N. Korea Launches Election Committees Ahead Of Nationwide Local Elections - UrduPoint

 N. Korea Launches Election Committees Ahead Of Nationwide Local Elections

+North Korea has launched election committees ahead of nationwide local elections set for next month, Pyongyang's state media reported Monday

-SEOUL, (UrduPoint / Pakistan Point News - 24th Jun, 2019 ) :North Korea has launched election committees ahead of nationwide local elections set for next month, Pyongyang's state media reported Monday.
+SEOUL, (UrduPoint / Pakistan Point News - APP - 24th Jun, 2019 ) :North Korea has launched election committees ahead of nationwide local elections set for next month, Pyongyang's state media reported Monday.

 The committees were organized in Constituencies for the July 21 elections to choose new deputies for provincial, city and county assemblies, according to the Korean Central news Agency (KCNA).